Helping customers find your app

 - Gambling, appropriate only for or legally restricted to persons of the age of majority.

 Note: The difference between adult content and mature content is that adult content is legally restricted to the age of majority.
-BlackBerry World will not accept apps with graphic sexual content, graphic nudity, or hate speech.
+BlackBerry World does not accept apps with nudity, intense or frequent sexual content, or hate speech.